Brief Church History:

-Our church started in March of 1938 as a Sunday School meeting in a home.
+UBC started in March of 1938 as a Sunday School meeting in a home.
 That small gathering soon outgrew the home, and a building was leased.
 In December of 1939, Unity Baptist Church of Houston was officially formed.
-It continued to grow and in the 1970’s, a large bus ministry was running.
-Several new buildings were built to house the hundreds of people attending each week.
+It continued to grow and in the 1970’s, a large bus ministry was running and several new buildings were built to house the hundreds of people attending each week.

 The Tryon Evergreen Baptist Association is an association of churches who span an area including Porter, Magnolia, Huntsville, and more.
 They encourage cooperation among the churches in the association and provide resources to those churches.
 They also help with the planting of new churches in the area and helping existing churches to grow.
 Their website is www.teba.org.